Why

 local └─

-In this mode it also logs to the file rr.json in the current working directory.
+In this mode it also logs to the file LOG in the current working directory.

 NOTE: logs STDOUT and STDERR as a debug entry when no errors are detected